daddandrea/pong-game/README.md

 # Pong game

 # To-do
-- [ ] Implement collider to check collision with Game Cage and put checks in game.cpp
+- [ ] Delete parry and increase speed only if ball hits the edge of the player